Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 that always points to your current public IP, even when it changes.

-control program (CLI) as a one-time setup, but the domain name binding is managed through the web interface.
+SSH/Telnet CLI as a one-time setup, but the domain name binding is managed through the

 In the DDNS domain name field, enter the hostname you registered with your